 "I was looking at his back.
 As he was already in the process of walking away, he muttered something insincere about the inevitability of our meeting in the future, one of those mechanisms we use to avoid goodbye.
 It wasn’t so much over his shoulder as downward, a phlegmatic emission which, had I been lucky, could have bounced off the sidewalk and back to me.
 I can’t even remember what language it was in." |

 2011 was the year that broke the record for gun-related homicides on the island of Puerto Rico.
 It was also the year that Angie fell in love with Sal.
-Against the backdrop of a national drama of hyper-sensationalized murder rates, The Pedestrians explores how the illusion of ever-present violence does (and doesn't) affect the choices of a pair of young lovers living in the oppressive heat.
+Against the backdrop of brutal national drama, The Pedestrians explores how the illusion of ever-present violence does (and doesn't) affect the choices of a pair of young lovers living under the oppressive heat.

 Published in serial format by Novella-T, September 2014.